A new algebraic approach to genome rearrangement models: Introduction

 \section{Introduction}

 In the eight decades since Dobzhansky and Sturtevant observed that differences in fruit fly genomes could be explained by a sequence of reversals of genome segments \cite{Dobzhansky38}, the study of evolution via genome rearrangement has developed into a rich and active field, with diverse applications \cite{chen-mitoch,Darmon-bacteria,Oesper-cancer}.
 Much work focuses on the calculation of evolutionary distances under rearrangement models, with the distances subsequently used to reconstruct phylogenetic trees.
 For example, minimal rearrangement distances between genomes -- and other distance estimates based on these -- have been studied extensively and, under various model restrictions, can be calculated efficiently \cite{bader01,Wang_Warnow_06,bader_ohlebusch_07,Oliveira_etal_19}.
-There are, however, good arguments for applying stochastic methods that estimate genomic distance, via rearrangement, as evolutionary time elapsed \cite{mles}, particularly when such an approach is entirely model-agnostic \cite{vjez_circ1}.
+There are, however, good arguments for applying stochastic methods that estimate genomic distance, via rearrangement, as evolutionary time elapsed \cite{mles}, particularly when such an approach allows various rearrangement models to be considered \cite{vjez_circ1}.

-The maximum likelihood approach detailed in \cite{mles} utilised the theory of the symmetric and dihedral groups to model circular genomes and their rearrangements, motivated by earlier group-theoretical approaches to rearrangement models \cite{andrew14,attilaand}.
+The maximum likelihood approach detailed in \cite{mles} utilised the theory of the symmetric and dihedral groups to model circular genomes and \bt{region set-conserving} rearrangements, motivated by earlier group-theoretical approaches to rearrangement models \cite{andrew14,attilaand}.
 The combinatorial problem of calculating the maximum likelihood estimate (MLE) of evolutionary distance was then converted into a numerical one in \cite{jezandpet} via the representation theory of the symmetric group algebra.
 In \cite{vjez_circ1}, the consideration of symmetry was extended to include symmetry of rearrangement models, the role of this in simplifying calculations was explored, and the concrete implementation of the technique for a general model was described.
 Whilst the representation theory approach reduces the complexity of the MLE computations, the complexity is still of factorial order, meaning that computations for large number of regions remain, for the moment, out of reach.

 In this work, we suggest that the appropriate theoretical setting for such MLE computations is in fact not the symmetric group algebra but a lower-dimensional algebra.
 In the symmetric group algebra, the basis elements for computations are individual permutations, each representing a rearrangement or a genome in a fixed orientation, and symmetry is incorporated as an extra step in the calculations.
 To simplify this, we construct an algebra that incorporates the inherent symmetry into each element.
 Here, the basis elements are {\em permutation clouds}.
 These correspond to genomes, by simultaneously including all physical orientations; due to the corresponding symmetries of the rearrangement model, they also represent rearrangements in a natural way.